How George H.W. Bush’s Death Is Irrelevant After World AIDS Day

 This article is about the legacy that President George H.W.
 Bush left behind with the termination of his executive office.
 If you look at what his administration did not do to save countless lives from HIV/AIDS for the sake of remaining popular in this country’s poles as a President, it is apparent that media is missing the point when they focus on the death of this man.
 They glaze over the adverse effects of his policies on millions of lives.

 Nowadays, via the Trump administration, budget-cuts are defunding HIV/AIDS research, education, and prevention…yet again.
-We are still in the same epidemic from 1981, which was pre-existing in the ’70’s and might have been around even earlier with evidence of sporadic cases in the United States in the 1930’s.
+We are still in the same epidemic from 1981, which was pre-existing in the ’70’s and might have been around even earlier with evidence of sporadic cases in the United States in the 1920’s.
 President George H.W.
 Bush died at the age of 94 several days ago.
 The whole nation mourns his loss.
-Google and other multinational companies lament him as well.
+Google and other multinational tech-companies lament him as well.
 The damage he caused to this country, the deaths he deliberately ignored, can never be undone.
 But, he is gone now, and that makes Papa Bush irrelevant.
 HIV/AIDS, however, is still with us.

 As of 2017, an estimated 36.9 million people around the globe are living with HIV.
 Think about that the next time December 1 shows up and Google chooses to remain silent.